 The University has a designated Title IX coordinator, the person to whom questions regarding Title IX and the nondiscrimination policies should be directed.
 Questions regarding Title IX may also be referred to the Department of Education Office of Civil Rights.
 Complaints concerning any violation of Title IX should also be referred to this individual.
-For contact and other information, refer to the Irrine University Student Handbook Section 3.2 or the university's webpage for Itile IX.
+For contact and other information, refer to the Trine University Course Catalog Title IX Notice of Non-Discrimination.